lenhoanglnh/manuscripts/ethics/21-distraction-en.md

 In particular, if you were the YouTube recommendation algorithm, what videos would you display on the phones of billions of users, when they click on the YouTube application?
-Or more concretely, what would you want to put in the yellow rectangle displayed on the YouTube homepage for all those who use the Sunflower browser extension, available on Firefox and Chrome?
+Or more concretely, what would you put in the yellow rectangle displayed on the YouTube homepage for all those who use the Sunflower browser extension, available on Firefox and Chrome?